-Jennifer Waggoner, Task Force Member, asked Ms. Quesenbery to discuss how legislation is written to accommodate this work and her experiences with that.
+Jennifer Waggoner, Task Force Member, asked Ms. Quesenbery to discuss how legislation is Fair Political Practices Commission Digital Transparency Task Force - Report and Recommendations 59 | P a g e written to accommodate this work and her experiences with that.
 Ms. Quesenbery stated that the community review must include usability testing with the community.
 Their work is not quantitative, but they work to understand trends so they can improve the presentation of information in an effort to decrease public confusion.